kryptokrona/kryptokrona-docs/docs/guides/config/config.md

 ---
-title: TurtleCoind config
+title: Kryptokronad config
 ---

-## How to config TurtleCoind?
+## How to config Kryptokronad?

-Run TurtleCoind with arg `--help` will print all options.
+Run Kryptokronad with arg `--help` will print all options.

-TurtleCoind can start with these options by command line args, or use `-c` followed a json file for configuration.
+Kryptokronad can start with these options by command line args, or use `-c` followed a json file for configuration.

 The option in config file will unwrap the front `--`, for example:
 ```json